What Is Open Badge Factory?

 - Not received: It is not known whether the badge has been accepted or not

 - Accepted: The earner has confirmed that s/he wants to accept the badge

 The system gathers information on how recipients of badges have rated them.
 By rating badges, the recipients show how useful they find the badges issued to them.
 The recipient of the badge can rate the badge during the acceptance process of the badge.
-The scale used in rating is 1-5 (min.
+The scale used in the rating is 1-5 (min.
 1, max.
 5).
 The report shows the average of all given ratings.

 Criteria Page Hits

-This report tells you how many times have the criteria pages of badges been viewed in total.
+This report tells you how many times the criteria pages of badges have been viewed in total.

 - Top Issued: Lists the badges that have been issued most in the environment

 - Top Accepted: Lists the badges that have been accepted the most

 - Top Rated: Lists the badges that have been rated highest among recipients